Can you mount an art exhibition about race in the age of Trump?

 A large passage of text on the wall at the exhibition entrance says: “Stories anchor this exhibition,” and that through it, visitors can discover how artists used sculpture to “tell fuller stories about how race and racism shape the ways we understand ourselves.”

 Ferdinand Pettrich’s “The Dying Tecumseh,” for example, portrays a Shawnee warrior’s death during the War of 1812.
-Completed in 1856, he is shown in a relaxed pose, reclining as if asleep.
+Completed in 1856, the warrior is shown in a relaxed pose, reclining as if asleep.

 In reality, he died in battle and his body was mutilated by American soldiers.

 Pettrich, according to the exhibit, made the sculpture as political propaganda for Vice President Richard Mentor Johnson, who had claimed he killed Tecumseh and made the alleged act part of his campaign slogan.
-It also reinforced racist ideas about Native Americans during a time when the United States was rapidly expanding westward, the exhibit said.
+It also reinforced racist ideas about Native Americans during a time when the United States was rapidly expanding west, the exhibition said.

 “While it’s important to confront history with honesty, framing an entire medium of art through such a narrow and accusatory lens overshadows its broader cultural, aesthetic, and educational value,” Halligan said in a statement.